 The first time I heard the phrase “a provincial life” was Disney’s “Beauty and the Beast” soundtrack.
 I remember my children loved the sound of Belle belting out the woes and hardships of such a mundane and austere life.
 I sympathized with her to discover more.
-Her dissatisfaction with having the same old pastry maker, market and town was reflected in her sad ballad.
+Her dissatisfaction with having the same old pastry maker, market and town were reflected in her sad ballad.
 Her unfortunate plight to find “what’s around the river bend?” hold on, that’s another movie.
 I digress.
-This past weekend with a group of champagne and wine lovers we set off to discover the “real” Champagne region of France.
+This past weekend with a group of champagne and wine lovers we set off to discover and travel through provincial France.

 We were fortunate enough to stay at Domaine Rennepont in the little village of Rennepont, named after the Marquis de Rennepont who came to claim it in the 16th century.
 We became instant friends with Tim, Resi and Edward the caretakers and historians of this beautiful property.

-Tim gave us a guided tour of the 11th century estate and showed us pictures of time passing throughout the years.
+Tim gave us a guided tour of the 11th-century estate and showed us pictures of time passing throughout the years.
 They believe there are castle foundations that date back to the 9th century.
 We were all quite pleased as now we became part of their story.
 If you are a history buff, this is the spot for you.
-There are a number of rooms, a (2-bedroom) apartment with a kitchen and living room, and camping space for those who are campers.
+There are several rooms, a (2-bedroom) apartment with a kitchen and living room, and camping space for those who are campers.
 This is great for hiking and biking with lots of trails, I will be coming back to discover more.
 Breakfast was generous and warm in the beautiful ancient kitchen and dining room of the main house.
-There is also a pool room, a separate “party” room, and church right on the estate.
+There is also a pool room, a separate “party” room, and a church right on the estate.

 Not enough time Troyes